Star-forming and Quiescent Central Galaxies Cluster Similarly: Implications for the Galaxy-Halo Connection: Introduction

 In both cases of halo accretion rate and halo concentration, halo assembly bias is assumed to be important for understanding the distribution and behavior of galaxies within dark matter haloes \citep{ShethTormen2004, GaoSpringelWhite2005, Wechsler+2006, Montero-Dorta+2021}.
 It is important to note that existing descriptions of assembly bias and density fields have been primarily developed for distinct haloes (i.e., excluding sub-haloes).
 This would correspond to a sample of only central galaxies, excluding satellites.
 Despite sharing the same host halo, centrals and satellites are expected to have distinct formation and evolutionary histories, which makes the connection between satellites and the haloes in which they reside more complex.
 We highlight the fact that past studies of correlation function trends with sSFR or galaxy color have generally not made distinctions between centrals and satellites.
-Notably, the findings of \citet{Coil+2017} and \citet{Berti+2021} are obtained using samples of central and satellite galaxies together.
-However, \citet{Berti+2021} showed that a modified version of the \textsc{UniverseMachine} model \citep{Behroozi+2019} agrees with their ACF results and that in this model, central galaxies contribute substantially to the dependence of clustering on sSFR at a given stellar mass.
+The findings of \citet{Coil+2017} were obtained using samples of all galaxies.
+As a follow-up, \citet{Berti+2019} studied clustering trends of PRIMUS galaxies using isolated primary (IP) galaxies as proxies for centrals.
+While they do also find that quiescent IPs are more clustered than star-forming IPs, competing biases from satellite contamination and environmental incompleteness leave some uncertainty as to the extent of the clustering difference for centrals.
+Similar to \citet{Coil+2017}, \citet{Berti+2021} used samples of all galaxies to study clustering trends of SDSS galaxies.
+However, they showed that a modified version of the \textsc{UniverseMachine} model \citep{Behroozi+2019} agrees with their ACF results and that in this model, central galaxies contribute substantially to the dependence of clustering on sSFR at a given stellar mass.
 In this paper, we will test the sSFR-dependence on galaxy clustering, focusing on central galaxies only.
 This will allow for a more direct comparison with the theoretical framework of the galaxy--halo connection.
 As we will show, the presence of satellite galaxies introduces additional variability in the correlations.
 Furthermore, we find that ACFs alone may not be sufficient to discriminate models of the galaxy--halo connection when considering only central galaxies, while cross-correlation functions (CCFs) between central and satellite galaxies prove to be a powerful tool in this regard.

 This paper is organized as follows.
 In Section~\ref{section:data}, we describe the main data set we use, including the cuts that were made to define our samples and the group catalogues used to identify central and satellite galaxies.
 In Section~\ref{section:methods}, we describe our methods for calculating correlation functions and binning the data into sub-samples as a function of stellar mass and sSFR.
 Section~\ref{section:results} presents our results of ACFs and CCFs within these various sub-samples.
 Using these results, we test different models of the galaxy--halo connection in Section~\ref{section:galaxy_halo_connection}.
 In Section~\ref{section:discussion}, we summarize our results and provide a discussion of their robustness and comparisons with the literature.
 Finally, in Section~\ref{section:conclusions}, we present our conclusions.